yentheng0110/tp/docs/UserGuide.md

 ---
 ## Saving/Retrieving Records and AppointmentRecord Data
 <br>
-No Extra command is to be issued to save.
-All saving and retrieving are automatically performed when needed.
+Saving and retrieving are performed automatically whenever changes are made, with no additional commands required.
 ---
 ## Exiting the Program
 Exits the program.